-Why has the ACMA increased the number of available UHF CB channels?
+Why did the ACMA increased the number of available UHF CB channels?

-To provide additional channel capacity within the UHF CB Band the ACMA will over the next 5 years change the majority of the current wideband 80 channel use to narrowband 80 channel use.
+To provide additional channel capacity within the UHF CB Band the ACMA has changed the majority of the current wideband 80 channel use to narrowband 80 channel use.

-During this time wideband channel use will be gradually phased out as users upgrade their existing radio's.
+Wideband channel use will be gradually phased out as users upgrade their existing radio's.
+This increased the number of channels up to 80, 75 of which are useable voice channels.

 This means that the new Oricom narrowband radio you have purchased will have more channels than older wideband radios.
 Some of these channels are locked and cannot be used, (see the attached channel chart for more information).